Max-Gabriel-Susman/argus-image-processing-service/README.md

 ## Resources

-* this guide is a great resource on basically everything for this project
+* this guide is a great resource on basically everything for this project: https://github.com/orgs/ultralytics/discussions/12839

 Certainly!
 Setting up a live stream with RTMP and NGINX for your DJI drone and integrating it with your custom YOLOv8 model for real-time detection sounds like an exciting project!
 Here’s a brief guide to get you started: